arangodb/arangojs/docs/Drivers/JS/Reference/Graph/Vertices.md

 ## graph.vertexCollections

-`async graph.vertexCollections([excludeOrphans]): Array<Collection>`
+`async graph.vertexCollections(excludeOrphans?): Array<Collection>`

 Fetches all vertex collections from the database and returns an array of _GraphVertexCollection_ instances for the collections.

 **Arguments**